 It's no wonder that so many investors seek out extra guidance at this life stage, because decumulation is fundamentally more complicated than building up a portfolio in advance of retirement.
 Investors hurtling toward retirement quite reasonably wonder about the viability of their plans--whether they'll have enough and how much they can take out of their portfolios each year--as well as the structure of their portfolios.
-In an era in which yields have dropped steadily downward for the better part of three decades, it's not intuitively apparent how to structure a portfolio to deliver the necessary cash flows for retirement.
+During an era in which yields have dropped steadily downward for the better part of three decades, it's not intuitively apparent how to structure a portfolio to deliver the necessary cash flows for retirement.

-Because retirement readiness is such a crucial topic, we devoted this year's individual investor conference to it, harnessing the wisdom of Morningstar experts as well as external experts.
 As you plot out your strategy at this life stage, here are the key tasks to tackle.

 Nourish Your Human Capital